Fly Away Home: Plot

 Making an emergency landing at Niagara Falls Air Reserve Station in western New York on the south shore of Lake Ontario, Amy and Thomas almost get arrested.
-They become national news, with residents cheering them on.
+Their story and journey for the geese become national news, with residents all across the country celebrating them.

-After their flock mingles with a larger wild flock which is being shot at by hunters, Thomas and Amy land and meet an old woman with a vendetta against goose shooting; she invites them to stay the night at her house.
-That night Amy asks Thomas why he rarely visited her and her mother.
-From her mother, she knows that her parents were artists, who tend to be selfish, and that her mother left for both of their sakes.
-Thomas tells her that he was afraid and angry at himself for letting them leave, so he spent the next ten years buried in his work.
-He apologizes to Amy.
+After their flock mingles with a larger wild flock which is being shot at by hunters, Thomas and Amy are compelled to land and meet an old woman with a vendetta against goose shooting, and she invites them to stay the night at her house.
+That evening, Amy asks Thomas why he rarely visited her and her mother after they moved to New Zealand.
+From her mother, she knows that her parents were artists, who tend to be selfish, and that her mother left for both their sakes.
+Thomas reveals that he was afraid and angry at himself for letting them leave, so he spent the next ten years buried in his work.
+Realizing Amy's resentment over his neglect to maintain contact with her, he apologizes.

-Thirty miles before reaching the bird sanctuary, Thomas's aircraft suffers a structural failure and crashes in a cornfield; having suffered a dislocated shoulder he tells Amy to finish the journey by herself.
+Thirty miles before reaching the bird sanctuary, Thomas's aircraft suffers a structural failure and crashes in a cornfield.
+Suffering from a dislocated shoulder, he tells Amy to finish the journey by herself.
+At first she is uncertain that she can do it alone, but Thomas tells her she can, and that she is brave - just like her mother, who is always with her - in the geese, in the sky, and in herself.
+Amy, bolstered by these words of faith and encouragement, returns to her aircraft and takes flight with the geese.
 Thomas hitchhikes to the bird sanctuary.
-While waiting for the geese, Thomas, Susan, David, Barry, and many animal enthusiasts stand up to developers who are waiting to start the excavation of the site.
+While waiting for Amy and the geese, Thomas, Susan, David, Barry, and the many supporters of Amy and the birds stand up to developers who are eager to commence the excavation of the site.

-Amy eventually appears with the geese, much to the joy of the townspeople and Amy's family, and to the dismay of the developers.
-The townspeople and the Aldens celebrate their victory.
-During the end credits, a note reveals that all 16 geese - including a fully recovered Igor - returned to the Aldens' farm on their own in the following spring.
+Amy eventually appears with the geese, much to the joy of the townspeople and Amy's family, and the dismay of the developers.
+The townspeople and the Aldens celebrate their victory and the safe arrival of the geese.
+During the end credits, a note reveals that all sixteen geese - including Igor - return to the Aldens' farm on their own the following spring.